jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 Here, you’ll also find other settings you may want to configure such as email templates and default currencies.
 I won’t dig into these now, but full instructions for Charge can be found [here.](https://bitbucket.org/edalzell/charge/wiki/Home)

-Last, you’ll need to add your Charge license key.
-As far as I can tell, you need to add this directly to the `charge.yaml` file, rather than through the Control Panel.

-Head to `/site/settings/addons/charge.yaml` and add your `license_key` there.

 Check that everything is installed correctly by heading to the **Charge** section of the Statamic control panel.
 Common issues here are failing to correctly define the API keys in `.env` or sometimes caused by not running...
 ```
 php please update:addons